virusha-tech/Plannr-AI-Web-App/README.md

 - I recommend using the node and npm versions I listed ealier, as these provide for the best installation environment.

 # Dockerfile
-- Dockerfile for creating docker image
+- Dockerfile for creating docker image and running the container